artem-shestakov/ansible_postgres_exporter/README.md

 Installs the PostgreSQL Exporter for Prometheus.

 ## Descriptions
 This role install PostgreSQL exporter in `prometheus_exporter_dir` directory.
-Full path will be like this one: `/opt/prometheus/exporters` Then create soft link from this directory to directory
+Full path to binary will be like this one: `/opt/prometheus/exporters/postgres_exporter-0.10.1.linux-amd64/`.
+Then create soft link from directory with binary to `prometheus_exporter_dir directory.
+Systemd use this link to start exporter.

 ## Role Variables